aspose-barcode/Aspose.BarCode-Products/barcode/cpp/generate/_index.md

 ---

 {{< blocks/products/pf/feature-page-wrap >}}
-{{< blocks/products/pf/feature-page-header h1="Generate Barcode Images Via C++" h2="Generate different Linear and 2D symbologies including Codabar, Code 11, Code 128, Code 39, Code 93, EAN, QR, Aztec, DataMatrix, PDF 417 and more to build C++ applications." >}}
+{{< blocks/products/pf/feature-page-header h1="Generate Barcodes Via C++" h2="Generate various barcodes of 1D and 2D symbologies, including Codabar, Code 11, Code 128, Code 39, Code 93, EAN, QR Code, Aztec, DataMatrix, PDF417, and others within C++ applications." >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Barcodes visually represent the data in the machine-readable form, having a printed series of parallel bars or lines of different width.
-Normally used in the automated checkout systems deployed in stores and supermarkets.
-There are various types such as linear or 2D.
-C++ barcode library supports both types and it is easy for programmers to generate barcode images of various symbologies.
+Barcodes serve to visually represent the data in the machine-readable form and are normally used in automated checkout systems deployed in stores and supermarkets.
+Barcode is a printed series of parallel bars or lines of different width.
+There are various barcode types, including linear and 2D symbologies.
+Aspose C++ barcode library supports multiple barcode standards of both types; therefore, developers can easily generate barcode images of various symbologies.
 API provides a [BarcodeGenerator Class](https://apireference.aspose.com/barcode/cpp/class/aspose.bar_code.generation.barcode_generator) that deals with different barcode symbologies creation.
-Delevelpers can set any type such as [EncodeTypes](https://apireference.aspose.com/barcode/cpp/class/aspose.bar_code.generation.encode_types)::EAN8, Code93Extended, Code93Standard, Standard2of5, Matrix2of5 etc.
+For barcode generation, developers can set any of the supported barcode types using the [EncodeTypes](https://apireference.aspose.com/barcode/cpp/class/aspose.bar_code.generation.encode_types) property, including such symbologies as EAN 8, Code 93 Extended, Code 93 Standard, Standard 2-of-5, Matrix 2-of-5, and many others.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{% blocks/products/pf/feature-page-section  h2="Creating Code 93 Barcode Images" %}}

-Code 93 is an alphanumeric, variable length symbologyc, primarily used by Canada Post to encode supplementary delivery information.
-C++ barcode API supports code-93 standard and extended symbologies.
-EncodeTypes::Code93Extended and EncodeTypes::Code93Standard specifies that the data should be encoded with Extended and Standard CODE 93 barcode specification simultaneously.
-Process of generation is, use the BarcodeGenerator class with relevant code type and text as parameters.
-Using the same object set the additional settings and finally call the Save method to store into the relevant image format.
+Code 93 is an alphanumeric variable-length symbology primarily used by Canada Post to encode supplementary delivery information.
+Aspose C++ barcode API supports the Code 93 standard and the corresponding extended symbologies.
+By setting EncodeTypes::Code93Extended and EncodeTypes::Code93Standard, developers can specify that the barcode data should be encoded using the Extended and Standard Code 93 barcode specifications simultaneously.
+To generate a barcode, it is necessary to create an instance of class BarcodeGenerator passing the required symbology and inout text as parameters.
+Using the same object set, it is possible to customize additional settings; finally, the Save method needs to be called to output the generated barcode image into the relevant image format.

 {{% blocks/products/pf/feature-page-code h3="C++ Code for Generating Code 93 Standard Barcode" %}}